Skip to content. | Skip to navigation

 M. Butin, PU-PH / A. Tristan, MCU-PH in close collaboration with P. Verhoeven PU-PH-GIMAP

-(i) the mechanisms of environmental persistence and biofilm production
+• The mechanisms of environmental persistence and biofilm production of the strains involved

-(ii) the host-pathogen interactions facilitating intestinal translocation of staphylococci across the gut epithelium of preterm newborns, with the aim of developing new preventive strategies.
+• The host-pathogen interactions facilitating intestinal translocation of staphylococci across the gut epithelium of preterm newborns, with the aim of developing new preventive strategies